-Memory cards probably the worst way to store your files for extended periods of time: individual cards or drives can get lost, dropped, corrupt, erased, or fail.
+Memory cards are probably the worst way to store your files for extended periods of time: individual cards or drives can get lost, dropped, corrupted, erased, or fail.
 Your chances of memory loss are exponentially higher if you have a habit of deleting pictures to make room for more on the card!

 Memory cards are intended as a place to capture pictures in a camera, and then transfer them to a computer.
 They can serve as temporary duplicate storage while you’re backing up the pictures elsewhere, but I would not leave my precious photos on a memory card for any extended length of time.
 There is no guarantee that technology will continue to support particular brands or sizes of memory cards in the future.

 This also applies to the small memory sticks, jump drives, and thumb drives; these are not intended for long-term storage.
-They are ideal for moving files from one computer to another, but I never use them as a backup for my photos.
+They are ideal for moving files from one computer to another, but I never use them as a back up for my photos.

 QUESTION: How do you back up your photos?